I'll Never Love Again: Critical reception and accolades

 Some journalists appreciated the film version of the track even more, which switches to Bradley Cooper's rendition towards its end.
 Stereogum's Chris DeVille felt the track "turns out to be more powerful when it cuts from Gaga's bombastic orchestral take to Cooper meekly plucking it out at a piano."
 Brittany Spanos of Rolling Stone wrote, "I'll Never Love Again" is "meant to be the biggest moment after a series of big moments and it feels as earned as the first time Ally sang an original song in front of an audience.
 But when the film-version of the song switches to the sound of Jackson singing it to Ally in their home for the first time, that’s when it becomes as classic as the star it births."
 Pitchfork's Larry Fitzmaurice opined it is a "heart-wrenching closer" and even though it is "plenty effective on its own, the dialogue-included version of the song dramatically cuts out in its final seconds the same way the film does: jumping back in time from Gaga's time-stopping performance to a pivotal and heartbreaking scene that only enhances the song's emotional quotient".

 At the 62nd Annual Grammy Awards in 2020, "I'll Never Love Again" won the Grammy Award for Best Song Written for Visual Media, one year after the victory of lead single "Shallow" in the same category.
 This made A Star Is Born the first movie which gained two wins in this category.
 "I'll Never Love Again" was also handed out an award in the "Song That Left Us Shook" category at the 2019 iHeartRadio Music Awards.

-Single release and chart performance
+Chart performance

+After the soundtrack's release, the song debuted at number 36 on the Billboard Hot 100 chart in the United States and has sold 226,000 copies in the country, while accumulating 66 million streams as of February 2019.
+In the United Kingdom, it peaked at number 27 on the UK Singles Chart and was certified Platinum by the British Phonographic Industry (BPI) for selling over 600,000 track-equivalent units.
+In Australia, the song debuted at number 32 and peaked at number 15 on the ARIA Singles Chart one week later.
+The Australian Recording Industry Association (ARIA) certified it triple platinum for selling over 210,000 units in the country.